OPS-E2E-PPE/VBA-Docs/api/Word.LetterContent.ReturnAddress.md

 keywords: vbawd10.chm161546359
 f1_keywords:
 - vbawd10.chm161546359
-ms.prod: word
 api_name:
 - Word.LetterContent.ReturnAddress
 ms.assetid: 6a9bb308-c447-b4e6-1ab9-6f73b29bee12
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # LetterContent.ReturnAddress property (Word)

 Returns or sets the return address for a letter created with the Letter Wizard.
 Read/write **String**.

 ## Syntax

 _expression_. `ReturnAddress`

 _expression_ Required.
 A variable that represents a '[LetterContent](Word.LetterContent.md)' object.

 ## Example

 This example creates a new **LetterContent** object, sets the return address and several other properties, and then runs the Letter Wizard by using the **RunLetterWizard** method.

 ```vb